 Some people might reach for the kettle or their bank card to de-ice their car.
 But these methods could lead to a cracked windscreen or even a fine.

-Use a de-icer and ice scraper.
-It's always handy to keep a can of de-icer for the car nearby.
-If you've run out, you can make your own DIY de-icer at home.
-Next go to town on the ice using your scraper.
-You might need to scrape some ice off the inside of the windscreen, but this can be trickier due to the curved glass.
+• Use a de-icer and ice scraper.
+It's always useful to keep a can of de-icer nearby.
+Next, scrape off the ice using your scraper.
+You might need to scrape some ice off the inside of the windscreen too, but this can be trickier due to the curved glass.

-Don't use boiling water, it could be disastrous.
+Don't use boiling water.
 The shock of the extreme heat on the cold glass could crack your windscreen.
 And fixing that isn't going to be cheap.

-If you switch your engine on to warm your car up, don't wander back into the house for too long.
+If you switch your engine on to warm your car, don't leave it too long.
 Having an idle engine could land you with a £20 fine.

-And if you're on your own, common sense says to not leave your car unattended while it's running.
+And if you're on your own, don’t leave your car unattended while it's running.

 When you're rushing to get away in the morning, it’s easy to reach for the nearest sharp object and carve a porthole in the ice.